 - Reactor Fundamentals & Systems

 You will use the results of this comprehensive assessment in developing your own Continuous Improvement Plan in Module 6.

 Your grade in the course will be determined as follows:

 Overall course evaluation will be based on the attached rubric which is based on TESC and ABET guidelines and approved Student Outcomes of the NEET Program.
 Click to view NUC 490 OL Course Rubric.
 All 13 Student Outcomes described in the rubric will be evaluated for each student.
 The following five Student Outcomes will be evaluated in detail by the specific course objectives.

-Student Outcome # 1 - Demonstrate a fundamental mastery of the knowledge, techniques, skills and modern tools required for nuclear facility operations and/or related fields.
+Student Outcome # 1 - Demonstrate a fundamental mastery of the knowledge, skills, and modern/appropriate techniques and tools required for nuclear facility operations and /or related fields.
 This Outcome will be assessed in Modules 1, 2, and 6.

 Student Outcome # 2 - Demonstrate an ability to understand and apply current concepts in the areas of mathematics, science, engineering, and technology to engineering technology/nuclear facility problems using proper application of principles and applied procedures or methodologies.
 This Outcome will be assessed in Module 5.

 Student Outcome # 7 - Demonstrate proficiency in oral, written, and graphical communications in a technical and non-technical setting utilizing standard English.
 This Outcome will be assessed in Modules 2, 3, and 4.

 Student Outcome # 9 - Demonstrate the need for and commitment to engage in self-directed continuing professional development and life-long learning in one’s discipline.
 This Outcome will be assessed in Modules 3 and 4.